I would like you to go to this link:

 If you are thinking about learning to make vestments, I’d recommend that you ‘surf around’ and look at the designs that are available ‘out there’.
 I’d suggest that you pay particular attention to the vestments you DO NOT like!
 Figure out WHY you don’t like them.
 You might even begin a file of vestments you find of interest – and a file of vestments you don’t care for at all!
 You’ll learn a lot very quickly.

-It used to be that our clergy wore either a black suit or a black cassock.
+It used to be that our clergy wore a black cassock as their street clothes.
 For religious services, a surplice and stole were worn over the cassock.
 Or, if the Eucharist was to be celebrated, in place of the surplice, clergy vested in an alb and amice.

 The alb is a white ‘night-gown’ sort of a vestment with a simple neck opening that either buttons or ties.
 The amice is a ‘scarf’ made of a white linen or cotton/poly.
 When properly put on, the amice settles around the neck in puffy folds that give an attractive ‘finish’ to the neck of chasubles.
 The amice also serves to protect beautiful vestments from being stained and damaged by skin oils, make up and beard abrasion.

-The cassock-alb is a huge convenience!
-It not only replaces the alb and amice combination, it serves also as a cassock.
-One, single vestment takes the place of several vestments.
-Cassock-albs are convenient – not traditional.
+The cassock-alb replaces the alb and amice combination.
+It serves as a cassock.
+The finished neck (badly) replaces the amice.
+One, single vestment takes the place of two vestments.
+Cassock-albs are convenient.

 Because just about everybody wears a cassock-alb, my pattern is a ‘Master Pattern’, containing 4 patterns: Child’s medium, two adult sizes and an extra-large.
 My intent is to allow parish seamstresses to generate a suite of patterns to fit everyone – from smallest acolyte to largest server.